 If managed properly, new bike sharing companies could help fill in gaps in the city’s bike sharing network and offer service in suburban communities without established systems.

-Companies like BlueGoGo are already popular overseas and getting close to launching in U.S. cities, including Chicago.
+Companies like Ofo, JUMP, Limebike, and Spin, are already operating in U.S. cities and considering launching in Chicago.
 Generally, the bikes can be parked in any public space and users access them via smartphone apps.
 Riders pay per trip and can use them for as long as they’d like.
-Many of the dockless bike sharing operators are based in China.

 This flexible model could add value in Chicagoland communities where a more structured, docked system isn’t available yet or isn’t feasible given the land use patterns and distance between destinations.